Run by School of Natural Sciences

 RESOURCE IMPLICATIONS ESSENTIAL READING 1.
 Study and Communication Skills for the Chemical Sciences Tina Overton, Stuart Johnson, and Jon Scott 2011 (OUP) RECOMMENDED READING none SPECIFIC RESOURCE IMPLICATIONS FOR STUDENTS It is expected that students will purchase or have ready access to the essential text books above

 Good (~60%).
 Knowledge base covers all essential aspects of subject matter dealt with in the programme and shows good evidence of enquiry beyond this.
 Conceptual understanding is good.
 Problems of a familiar and unfamiliar nature are solved in a logical manner; solutions are generally correct and acceptable.
 Performance in transferable skills is sound and shows no significant deficiencies.

 Excellent (>70%).
 Knowledge base is extensive and extends well beyond the work covered in the programme.
 Conceptual understanding is outstanding.
 Problems of a familiar and unfamiliar nature are solved with efficiency and accuracy; problem-solving procedures are adjusted to the nature of the problem.
 Performance in transferable skills is generally very good.

 Threshold (40%).
 Knowledge and understanding of the content covered in the course is basic; Problems of a routine nature are generally adequately solved; Transferable skills are at a basic level..

-Students will be able to prepare a planning and communication portfolio for their 3rd year studies ( Gantt Chart, poster and supplementary hand out)
+Students will be able to prepare a planning and communication portfolio for their 3rd year studies ( Gantt Chart and poster)